 ...do you feel fabulous?

-James P. Boyd, DDS, developer of the NTI Therapeutic procol and the NTI device ( AMPSA CS ® outside the United States), the first dental device to be cleared by the FDA for the prevention of medically diagnosed migraine pain, discusses the most important and most over-looked aspect of the diagnosis of chronic headache and migraine pain outside the United States.
+James P. Boyd, DDS, developer of the NTI Therapeutic protocol and the NTI device, the first dental device to be cleared by the FDA for the prevention of medically diagnosed migraine pain, discusses the most important and most over-looked aspect of the diagnosis of chronic migraine and headache pain.

 Seems like a silly question,

 doesn't it?
 If I had to boil it down to one